KChen-lab/Texomer/README.md

 System requirements and dependency
 ==================================
-Texomer runs on a x86_64 Linux system.
+Texomer runs on a x86_64 Linux system, Python 2.7.
 It depends on samtools and bedtools to extract reads covering variant sites from WTS data.

 It also requires R (version >= 3.4) to run and has dependency on the R packages: